thunderamental/chromeConverterLite/README.md

 - [x] Add local storage to 'remember' our past options on the converter
 - [x] Inutitivize all buttons- e.g.: enter does not reload the popup..
 - [ ] Change API and adjust such that we can locally host the currency 'table'.
+- [ ] Pack into extension and add install steps.